 When the apostle Paul wrote the Pastoral Epistles, he established certain rules for the churches.
 Concerning how they were to be ruled he said that it was to be by elders, or presbyters.
 Elders were already in these positions of leadership as we can see in Acts 15:2, 6; and Peter himself was an elder (1 Pet 5:1-3).
 As there are no longer apostles in the Church, the elders now have sole authority to rule.

 So when Paul wrote to Titus he instructed him to ordain elders in every church (Titus 1:5).
 Following that instruction, he outlined the qualities and characteristics essential for those in such a role.
 These qualifications are also found in his pastoral letter to Timothy with some extra information e.g. elders have a ruling role (3:4-5 cf 5:17).

-As a Presbyterian, I believe that there are elders which focus on ruling and elders which focus on teaching, but they each do both: “Let the elders who rule well be considered worthy of double honour, especially those who labour in preaching and teaching” (1 Tim 5:17).
+As a Presbyterian, I believe that there are elders which focus on ruling and elders which focus on teaching, but they each do both: “Let the elders that rule well be counted worthy of double honour, especially they who labour in the word and doctrine” (1 Tim 5:17).
 And I also believe that elders, both teaching and ruling, are equal in authority.
 Therefore, a pastor, as an elder, is a ruler in the church, and he does so with the authority of Jesus Christ.
 And a ruler, by definition, rules.
-He is not an employee of any church; yes, he receives his stipend from the church, and that is his right according to scripture: “The labourer deserves his wages” (1 Tim 5:18).
+He is not an employee of any church; yes, he receives his stipend from the church, and that is his right according to scripture: “The labourer is worthy of his reward” (1 Tim 5:18).
 But he is called to lead the church, to rule them and to teach them.
 Of course, he is not untouchable and he does have to be accountable to the other elders, hence the necessity of multiple elders in any congregation.
 He is also a servant, under Christ, to the church.
 A worthy pastor knows how to both rule and serve.

 Deacons – servants in the body of Christ